Netflix/falcor/documentation/datasources.md

     }).asDataSource();
 ~~~

-Here is an example which requests sets the status of the both prerequisites of the first task in a TODO list to "done."
+Here is an example which sets the status of both prerequisites of the first task in a TODO list to "done."

 ~~~js
 var response = dataSource.set({